Winter Guide to Wildlife in Yellowstone National Park

 My first trip to Yellowstone!
 Joined by my Mother (Left) Sister Meridith (Middle) and myself.

-When Wolves Dissapeared
+When Wolves Disappeared from Yellowstone

-Wolves once roamed the Arctic tundra all the way to Mexico, but extermination programs led to their demise throughout the United States by the early 1900’s.The removal of predators gave rise to an overabundance of deer, elk and underbrush.
-In the West the valleys once filled with roaming bison were now filled with cows and an overpopulation of Elk that had been eating more than the ecosystem could handle.
 Wolves were needed to fix an imbalance in the natural order of things.
 They were gone for almost a century before they returned.
 They have now been back for 25 years.
 Many of the guides in the park that used to lead elk hunts now lead wolf tours through the park.
 The ecosystem is healthier, some animals long gone from Yellowstone have returned, and the park as a whole is better off.

-When and Where to Find Wolves
+Where to Find Wolves in Winter in Yellowstone

-Wolves are most active at dawn and dusk and my mission of the morning was to locate a pack before they bedded down in the snow for the day.
-Our first stop was an overlook high above the valley floor where I joined several other “wolf watchers” with scopes outstretched to try and spot some wolves in the distance.
-Learning from the onlookers there, the Wolves had been down valley in view of this lookout the day before, but no one had yet to stop them this morning.
-Spirits high and eyes peeled we hopped back in the car, and soon heard over the radio a pack had been spotted near the Tower Junction Ranger Station.
+Our first stop was an overlook high above the valley floor, where I joined several other “wolf watchers” with scopes outstretched to try and spot some wolves in the distance.
+Learning from the onlookers there, the wolves had been down valley in view of this lookout the day before, but no one had yet to spot them this morning.
+Spirits high and eyes peeled, we hopped back in the car and soon heard over the radio a pack had been spotted near the Tower Junction Ranger Station.

 The reports were correct and on arrival there were already several other people out with their scopes trying to get a glimpse of the Wapiti Pack.

-There are around 8 packs of wolves in the park, the Wapiti Pack is one of the largest and on this day, I could spot 17 wolves in total.
-Taking a look through the scope was necessary as the wolves were about 400 yards from the roadside, lazily cleaning each other and relaxing after a meal of fresh Elk.
+There are around 8 packs of wolves in the park.
+The Wapiti Pack is one of the largest and on this day, I could spot 17 wolves in total.
+Taking a look through the scope was necessary as the wolves were about 400 yards from the roadside, lazily cleaning each other and relaxing after a meal of fresh elk.

-Wolves were just delisted federally from the endangered species at the end of 2020, now their management will be kept completely up to states.
-Wolves are hunted in Idaho, Montana and Wyoming under state hunting regulations which have been in place since 2011 and 2017 respectfully.
-Sadly as soon as wolves leave the Yellowstone park boundaries they can be shot and in some states poisoned, tracked by helicopter, hunted in their dens and killed by hunters for sport.
-There is still much tension between ranchers and wolf lovers throughout the west.
-And while many people have a fear of wolves, there has never been a wolf attack on a human in Yellowstone National Park.
-As long as people remember to keep their distance and never feed wild animals hopefully it will remain that wa
+Wolves were just delisted federally from the endangered species at the end of 2020, and now their management will be kept completely up to states.
+Wolves are hunted in Idaho, Montana, and Wyoming under state hunting regulations which have been in place since 2011 and 2017, respectfully.
+Sadly, as soon as wolves leave the Yellowstone park boundaries, they can be shot—and in some states, poisoned, tracked by helicopter, hunted in their dens, and killed by hunters for sport.

 Wolf Size & Life Span